Mia-LMY713/denoising-DFSM/README.md

 ![Overall Architecture](./image/Overall%20architecture%20of%20deraining%20network.png)
 *Figure 1: Overall architecture of the multi-scale denoising network.*

-### 1. Feature Extractor & Gated Residual Blocks
-The feature extractor captures high-level features directly from the input image.
-Concurrently, a weight-shared feature extractor extracts low-level features from a downsampled version of the input image to capture multi-scale self-attention properties.
-This process relies on the **Gated Fine-tuning Residual Convolutional Block**, which optimizes the information flow using local skip connections and adaptive gates.

 ![Gated Residual Block](./image/Gated%20fine-tuning%20residual%20convolutional%20block.png)
 *Figure 2: Structure of the Gated Fine-tuning Residual Convolutional Block.*

-### 2. Dynamic Feature Self-Aggregation Attention Module
-The extracted dual-scale features are fed into the **Dynamic Feature Self-Aggregation Attention Module**.
-By leveraging the intrinsic correlations between dynamic features, this module predicts non-local characteristics to aggregate global feature information across the network, providing robust feature representations for image restoration.

 ![Attention Module](./image/Dynamic%20Feature%20Self-Aggregation%20Attention%20module.png)
 *Figure 3: Detailed diagram of the Dynamic Feature Self-Aggregation Attention Module.*

-### 3. Decoder & Residual Learning
-Finally, the decoder maps the aggregated feature expressions back into a **Residual Image**.
-Multiple skip connections bridge the encoder and decoder to preserve fine structural textures.
-The final restored image is obtained by subtracting the predicted residual map from the original noisy input image.

 ---